-The historic decision to establish a Loss &Damage (L&D) fund to assist vulnerable nations severely impacted by climate-related disasters was a breakthrough for the Pacific Island Nations.
+The historic decision to establish a d L&D fund to assist vulnerable nations severely impacted by climate-related disasters was a breakthrough for the Pacific Island Nations.
 The breakthrough was made after 36 straight hours of negotiations in the final hours of the negotiations.

 In addition to establishing the L&D fund, governments concurred to form a transitional committee to advise on how to operationalize the new financial arrangement and the fund at COP28 next year.